 Bitcoin plunged.
 South Korean cryptocurrency exchange Coinrail announced on Twitter it faced a “cyber intrusion,” causing it to lose an estimated $40 million in altcoins.
 Bitcoin subsequently fell over 10%, while the total crypto market lost an estimated $45 billion in value as other cryptocurrencies tumbled as well.

 I am hoping Nigeria will do this.
-We need an AI & Blockchain Roadmap for our nation as these technologies evolve with their disruptive capabilities.----Hire me to speak in your event, program or company
+We need an AI & Blockchain Roadmap for our nation as these technologies evolve with their disruptive capabilities.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).